 The extremely durable Ironclad Beetle prefers the dry heat of the Sonoran desert.

-The exoskeletons of the Ironclad Beetle is extremely thick, hence their name.
+The exoskeleton of the Ironclad Beetle is extremely thick and hard, hence its name.
+It helps them retain water, a necessary ability for any creature living in a desert.
+The white beetle has line of black speckles that look like drops of paint running down the 'spine'.
+Robust legs are black.
 Ironclad beetles are nocturnal and will play dead if touched or disturbed.
-They are very good at retaining water, which is a necessary skill when living in a desert.
 They are known to eat fungi though little else is known about their life cycle.

-A member of this genus is considered 'living' jewelry in Mexico.
+This beetle can be found meandering along the rocky, sandy turf of the chaparral and desert.
+A fellow member of this genus is considered 'living' jewelry in Mexico.
 They are decorated with small gems, glass beads and other ornamentation by jewelers and proudly displayed.